Coherent multiple-antenna block-fading channels at finite blocklength: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:main_res} we describe the channel model and state all our main results formally.
 Section~\ref{sec:prelims} characterizes capacity achieving input/output distributions (caid/caod, resp.) and evaluates moments of the information density.
 Then in Sections~\ref{sec:ach} and~\ref{sec:conv} we prove the achievability and converse parts of our (non rank-1) results, respectively.
 Section~\ref{sec:MISO} focuses on the special case of when the matrix of channel gains has rank 1.
-Finally, Section~\ref{sec:discussion} contains discussion of numerical results and behavior of channel dispersion with the number of antennas.
+Finally, Section~\ref{sec:discussion} contains a discussion of numerical results and the behavior of channel dispersion as a function of the number of antennas.

 The numerical software used to compute the achievability bounds, dispersion and normal approximation in this work can be found online under the Spectre project~\cite{Spectre-github}.